 But… how often should you change the air filter?
 The answer is that it depends on the type of filter in the system.
 Less expensive filters will need to be changed more often, for example.
 We’ll look into this in a bit more detail below the jump.

 The least expensive type of filter is the panel filter which is usually made of fiberglass.
 These filters are simple, flat surfaces that trap particles trying to move through them.
 You can usually purchase them in packs where each filter only costs around a dollar.
 However, you’ll need to change the filter every month during the summer because their surfaces will quickly become congested.

 More expensive pleated filters consist of polyester weaves that are more effective at trapping contaminants and will last for longer than panel filters.
 Depending on the filter’s efficiency and how much you use your AC or heater, expect to change a pleated filter every 3 to 6 months.

-Finally, there are filters that don’t need to change, permanent filters.
-But you’re not off the hook with keeping them from becoming congested.
+Finally, some filters don’t need to change, permanent filters.
+But you’re not off the hook for keeping them from becoming congested.
 A permanent filter must be removed every 1 or 2 months and cleaned with a garden hose on low pressure.
 Permanent filters aren’t recommended for HVAC systems because they have the weakest filtration power and they often develop mold and mildew in them over time.

-When you need assistance with your air conditioning this summer in Waukee, IA, call Golden Rule Plumbing, Heating & Cooling.
+When you need assistance with your air conditioning this summer in Waukee, IA, call Golden Rule.